 What To Bring Along

-Hat, sunscreen, water, insect repellant, camera, and raingear if needed.
+Hat, bathing suit, extra clothes, water, insect repellant, camera and raingear if needed.